verse/verse-javascript/README.md

 See example in the example dir.

-Choose standalone or amd *version* and then rename *version*.config.js to config.js and open *version*.html file in your browser.
+Choose standalone or amd *version* and then rename *version*.config.js to config.js.

+Add you config values and open *version*.html file in your browser.
 Check console.
 Do something nice...

 ## Requirements